NAvi349/osfpga-fda/README.md

 ![image](https://user-images.githubusercontent.com/66086031/171471394-19abdedc-9766-4c3d-abb8-03319d8219f1.png)

 #### Bit Stream

 ![image](https://user-images.githubusercontent.com/66086031/171472464-638031c6-4830-413a-8d9a-3781c7008b27.png)

 #### Programming

 - Click program device to send the bitstream to the FPGA board.

 #### Timing Analysis

 This can be done after synthesis or after implementation.

 i.
 Click on Report Timing Summary

 ![image](https://user-images.githubusercontent.com/66086031/171527437-dc59d715-5e3c-4ea8-8879-543664abaf95.png)

-2. We can also view the detailed path report for each path.
+ii.
+We can also view the detailed path report for each path.
 It specifies the starting and endpoint.

 ![image](https://user-images.githubusercontent.com/66086031/171527522-d6eaa30e-5d50-4e02-a348-37fff8b6d4a3.png)

 - As the slack is positive, all the timing constraints are met.

 #### Power

 ![image](https://user-images.githubusercontent.com/66086031/171527762-e6a9544d-3e9f-4995-b79f-75275ae13d33.png)

 #### Area

 - Click on report Resource Utilization

 ![image](https://user-images.githubusercontent.com/66086031/171527868-01199dea-c006-4b8a-8c6f-285ad9361f12.png)

 ![image](https://user-images.githubusercontent.com/66086031/171527983-43badbf2-3ef7-4768-821e-4b1ed1a4e51e.png)

 - Summary

 ![image](https://user-images.githubusercontent.com/66086031/171528074-5dab274f-06c5-4906-b1a4-9065509d6140.png)

 #### Vivado Summary

 (insert tables of all the data)

 ### Virtual Input/Output Counter

 - Using this method we can program a remote FPGA connected to a cloud.
 - The VIO provides the inputs to the FPGA and probes the output.
 - VIO output is the input to the FPGA
 - VIO input is the output of the FPGA

 ![image](https://user-images.githubusercontent.com/66086031/171528367-5bcf1eff-2340-4aae-88b4-f46d1984bd06.png)

 ### VIO Code